 A recognized leader in sustainable design and construction, Yasemin Kologlu plays a central role in SOM’s efforts to transform the building industry’s response to the climate crisis.
 She adopts a forward-thinking and holistic approach to her projects that integrates well-being, environmental design, and the latest material and building technologies.

 Over the past two decades, Yasemin has led projects that exemplify this approach in a range of scales and geographies, from research proposals developed for UN Climate Change Conferences to carbon-neutral districts.
-Among her most notable works is Urban Sequoia, a radical proposal for a carbon-sequestering high-rise, as well as the United States Census Bureau Headquarters in Maryland; the JTI headquarters in Geneva; Charenton-Bercy, Paris’s first net-zero-carbon district; and Karlatornet in Gothenburg—the tallest tower in Scandinavia.
+Among her most notable works is Urban Sequoia, a radical proposal for a carbon-sequestering high-rise, as well as the United States Census Bureau Headquarters in Maryland; 250 Water Street in New York; NJPAC Arts and Education District in Newark; the JTI headquarters in Geneva; Charenton-Bercy, Paris’s first net-zero-carbon district; and Karlatornet in Gothenburg—the tallest tower in Scandinavia.

 We’re inspired to work as citizen architects, focused on a bigger picture and purpose.
 Through our design work and our role as industry leaders, we’re seizing the opportunity to respond to urgent environmental challenges.